 14) Are you tired out even if you get enough sleep?

-15) Do you consume mostly junk food and/or empty calories?
+15) Do you consume mainly junk food and/or empty calories?

-If you answered “yes” to six or more of these questions, you might benefit from a hormone evaluation.
-You may be suffering from an HGH (human growth hormone) deficiency – and, whether you are or not, you want to know one way or the other.
+You might benefit from a hormone evaluation if you answered “yes” to six or more of these questions.
+You may be suffering from an HGH (human growth hormone) deficiency – whether you are or not, you want to know one way or another.

 How Sugar May Be Impacting Your HGH Levels

-Another relevant factor that may be tested is to what degree the consumption of sugar is suppressing your body’s HGH production.
-This test also begins with a fast, followed by a baseline blood sample, then the ingestion of a glucose (pure sugar) solution, then further samples taken at regular intervals to determine to what degree the pituitary gland is affected by the glucose.
-This latter test is particularly useful in those rare cases where an individual is producing too much HGH.
+Another relevant factor that may be tested is to what degree sugar consumption suppresses your body’s HGH production.
+This test begins with a fast, followed by a baseline blood sample.
+The ingestion of a glucose (pure sugar) solution, then other samples were taken at regular intervals to determine to what degree the pituitary gland was affected by the glucose.
+This latter test is beneficial in those rare cases where an individual produces too much HGH.

-Sometimes the physician will also order other tests – such as thyroid function tests – in order to rule out your symptoms being due to other conditions.
-Other tests that might be given, for the same reason, are cortisol, testosterone, free testosterone, prolactin, and others.
-(Yes, women have testosterone in their bodies, though to a lesser degree than do men, just as men have low levels of hormones like estrogen usually associated with women.)
+Sometimes the physician will also order other tests – such as thyroid function tests – to rule out your symptoms being due to other conditions.
+Other tests that might be given for the same reason are cortisol, testosterone, free testosterone, prolactin, and others.
+(Yes, women have testosterone in their bodies, though to a lesser degree than men, just as men have low hormones like estrogen usually associated with women.)

 How to be Best Prepared for Testing Day